-Course Description: Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
+Course Description: Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.

 Course Objectives addressed:

 - critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information. - communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication. - social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.